Bill de Blasio: Affordable housing

-Budget

-In 2019, City Journal reported that during the de Blasio administration, "New York City's budget has expanded by some $20 billion, and is expected to total about $93 billion for the coming fiscal year.
-Expenditures have ballooned three times as fast as the rate of inflation".

 COVID-19 response

 On January 28, 2020, de Blasio said, "this virus was underestimated by the Chinese government.
 It was actually beginning to spread and was not recognized sufficiently and talked about openly."
 On February 13, in an interview with NBC News, he said, "this is something we can handle, but you got to follow some basic rules."
 On March 2, de Blasio encouraged New Yorkers in a tweet "to go on with your lives + get out on the town despite Coronavirus".
 On March 9, he said that the "vast majority of New Yorkers, being folks under 50 and healthy, are not in particular danger, and if they were to get it, would experience something like a common cold or flu."
 On March 11, he was "telling people to not avoid restaurants, not avoid normal things that people do. ...
 If you're not sick, you should be going about your life."

 On March 16, The New York Times reported that during the previous week, de Blasio's "top aides were furiously trying to change the mayor's approach to the coronavirus outbreak.
 There had been arguments and shouting matches between the mayor and some of his advisers; some top health officials had even threatened to resign if he refused to accept the need to close schools and businesses."